Western Welcome Team Leader

 - Communicate information to other Western Welcome Team Leaders via radio.

-- Promptly report any problems to supervisor as they arise.
+- Promptly report any problems to a supervisor as they arise.

 - Direct new residents and their families around the building(s) in your area and to common landmarks around campus.